- Our Work

-Career or former career/position: Attorney with the Law Office of Natalie M. Fierek, LLC, with practice focused on worker’s compensation and social security law.
+Career: Attorney with the Law Office of Natalie M. Fierek, LLC, with practice focused on worker’s compensation and social security law.

 I love the lakes.
 I love to swim, boat, just look at the water.
 My grandparents loved the lakes.
 My parents love the lakes.
 My kids love the lakes.
 TWF is determined to protect and improve the water quaility in our lakes and streams.
 Supporting TWF helps to ensure that my community, my family, my friends and future generations will be able to continue to benefit from and enjoy this wonderful resource.

 Information coming soon!

 What I value about TWF: I value TWF because it is a grass roots, community organization, taking action to improve our lakes and streams.

 What is your favorite part about being involved with TWF?
 My favorite part of being involved in TWF is seeing the results of improving our water quality and working with an outstanding group of people.

 How does TWF make your lake/area/community a better place to live?
 TWF makes my community a better place because it is committed to solving water quality issues in our extraordinarily abundant lakes and streams.

 People who enjoy our lakes, rivers and creeks, should all be motivated to preserve this extraordinary environment for our children.

 What I value about TWF: The approach and dedication towards reducing and eliminating the sources of pollution in our watershed.